 The program always displays every instrument in real size on any monitor by default.
 I.e. 3.125" (80mm) for major gauges, so instruments are not intended to have changeable size.
 You can change the whole panel position on the screen using the arrow keys.

 Howewer, if you need to fit the whole panel on your monitor you can use the "Fit Screen" option (only usable for modules with included panel backgrounds) or specify a different screen size to control scaling.
 In the future I consider adding the possibility to move an instrument slightly to fit users cut-outs (without accounting for background).

 The project is ongoing, and in time we will be making panels for more types of aircraft.

 NOTE: The base program includes only the "Basic Six" panel module.
-The specific aircarft panel module you can download separately from related panel page or order new panel module (will be available later).
+You can download the other panel modules separately from related panel pages or order a new panel module (will be available later).

 By default, the program should detect your screen dimensions and scale the panels to be displayed in their real size.
 However, if the program doesn't detect your screen size correctly for some reason, you can set the screen width yourself in the program's main menu (click the box next to "Screen width", enter the correct number in millimeters, and press Enter).

 The panel size option needs to be set to the default "Real size" in order for this to work.
 An alternative to this option is "Fit screen", which will cause the panel to be scaled up or down to fit your display.
 Note: this option doesn't work for panel modules without a background image.

 You can read about more precise scaling customization and scaling for non-standard screen resolutions on Raspberry Pi here.